tienery/SimpleEdit/README.md

 The following commands are available:

 * `cmd` allows you to execute any command-line argument, printing the results in the above box.
 This pauses execution of the client until the command is complete.
 It is best to use `cmds` for all other operations.
-* `cmds` allows you to execute any command-line argument, but not does redirect the results.
-This does not pause execution of the client, and opens a separate window executing the command.
+* `cmds` allows you to execute any command-line argument, redirecting the results asynchronously.
+Currently, this uses an async thread from the MainForm, so it still freezes.
+This known issue will be patched when a solution is found.
 * `new` creates a new file in the current directory.
 * `open` opens a file in the current directory.
 * `save` saves the currently opened file in the currently selected tab.